cbnventures/ntfy-reverse-proxy/README.md

 | [X-Attach](https://docs.ntfy.sh/publish/#attach-file-from-a-url) | [X-Click](https://docs.ntfy.sh/publish/#click-action)       | [X-Filename](https://docs.ntfy.sh/publish/#attach-local-file) | [X-Markdown](https://docs.ntfy.sh/publish/#markdown-formatting) | [X-Title](https://docs.ntfy.sh/publish/#message-title)     |
 | [X-Cache](https://docs.ntfy.sh/publish/#message-caching)         | [X-Delay](https://docs.ntfy.sh/publish/#scheduled-delivery) | [X-Firebase](https://docs.ntfy.sh/publish/#disable-firebase)  | [X-Priority](https://docs.ntfy.sh/publish/#message-priority)    | [X-UnifiedPush](https://docs.ntfy.sh/publish/#unifiedpush) |

-__Important:__ If the `show_visitor_info` setting is set to `false` and you attempt to send a request that includes both the `X-Attach` header and a binary file in the body (like a JPEG image), an error will occur.
-Please be aware that this is considered a user error, not an implementation bug.
+__Note:__ If the `show_visitor_info` setting is set to `false` and an attempt to send requests that includes both the `X-Attach` header and binary in the body (e.g. an image file), an error will be returned.
+Please be aware that this is a user error, not an implementation bug.

 ## Configuration for Your Local Servers
-For optimal functionality, ensure that each ntfy server is defined with a `base-url`, the `behind-proxy` setting is set to `true`.
-Additionally, set the `attachment-cache-dir` even if you do not intend to send attachments (due to the maximum message size limit of 4,096 bytes).
+For optimal functionality, ensure that each ntfy server is defined with these settings below:

+1. The `base-url` setting.
+2. The `behind-proxy` setting is set to `true`.
+3. The `attachment-cache-dir` setting.
+   - Any message with a size limit of more than 4,096 bytes will be sent as attachments.
-If you would like to enforce text-only requests, customize the `attachment-file-size-limit` to a smaller value of [your preference](https://docs.ntfy.sh/config/?h=attachments#attachments).
+   - If you would like to enforce text-only requests, customize the `attachment-file-size-limit` to a smaller value of [your preference](https://docs.ntfy.sh/config/?h=attachments#attachments).
 This ensures that any file exceeding this limit will fail to send.

-For your convenience, you may also refer to the default [server.yml](https://github.com/binwiederhier/ntfy/blob/main/server/server.yml) configuration, the [ntfy Publishing](https://docs.ntfy.sh/publish/) documentation, and the [ntfy Self-hosting Configuration](https://docs.ntfy.sh/config/) documentation.
+__Note:__ For your convenience, you may also refer to the default [server.yml](https://github.com/binwiederhier/ntfy/blob/main/server/server.yml) configuration, the [ntfy Publishing](https://docs.ntfy.sh/publish/) documentation, and the [ntfy Self-hosting Configuration](https://docs.ntfy.sh/config/) documentation.

 ## Specify Local Servers
 To specify a destination ntfy server, use the following settings: